arangodb/arangodb/Documentation/Books/Manual/Programs/Arangoinspect/Examples.md

 Arangoinspect Examples
 ======================

-If you are asked by ArangoDB support to provide an `arangodb-inspector.json` file, run the _arangoinspect_ binary to generate in the current working folder.
+If you are asked by ArangoDB support to provide an inspector output, run the _arangoinspect_ binary to generate a file in the current working folder.

-The resulting JSON file contains the names of existing databases, their collections, indexes, shards and some other potentially useful data about the system to diagnose problems.
+The resulting JSON file is a collection of meta data acquired from all involved instances.
+The data includes relevant operating system parameters, ArangoDB process parameters, local database information etc.

 {% hint 'warning' %}
 Please open the file locally and check if it contains anything that you are